raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.

-On a new session, before any explicit Session Signaling Keepalive message exchange, the default value for both timers is 15 seconds.
+On a new session, before any explicit DSOP
+Keepalive message exchange, the default value for both timers is 15 seconds.
 For both timers, lower values of the timer result in higher network traffic and higher CPU load on the server.